Blockchain Commons advocates for human dignity online by enabling people to control their own digital destiny.

 Blockchain Commons works with developer communities to design, build, and maintain secure & compassionate decentralized architectures & tools for digital assets & digital identity based on responsible key management; based on our Gordian Principles of independence, privacy, resilience, and openness; and based on our Self-Sovereign Identity Principles.
 Our goal is to reclaim human dignity & authority in the digital world.
 We also strive to educate & grow the blockchain community through online courses and our work with legislators and regulators.

-Blockchain Commons is proudly a “not-for-profit” social benefit corporation committed to open infrastructure.
-Our goal to create low-cost, best-quality, proven infrastructure that is decentralized, platform-neutral, blockchain-neutral, and vendor-independent.
-We have a strong commitment to open source and a defensive patent strategy: anyone can use or improve our tools, and no one can take them away, allowing companies and individuals to bring complete solutions to market while staying focused on what makes their own business or project unique.
+Blockchain Commons is proudly a “not-for-profit” social benefit corporation, domiciled in Wyoming but operating world-wide.
+We have a strong commitment to open source and a defensive patent strategy: anyone can use or improve our tools, and no one can take them away.

 Our current projects include:

-- Learning Bitcoin from the Command Line — tutorials on programming with bitcoin-cli, lightning-cli, and RPC.
+- Learning Bitcoin from the Command Line — our educational course introducing blockchains and Bitcoin development.

-We also offer services to the community improve the security of the web’s open infrastructure.
+We also offer services to the improve the security and infrastructure of the larger blockchain ecosystem: